 Much of the total funding, Richard says, is from the generosity of their many supporters, but it is also supplemented by Richard’s work as a writer.
 He and Joan have had to become experts at finding ways to fund the sanctuary so that they don’t have to worry as much in the future about every single vet bill that becomes due.

-The author’s courses and programs have been delivered not only to the United Nations, but to major organizations, diplomats and high-ranking UN officers, and to young adults and in large public forums and universities.
+The author’s courses and programs have been delivered not only to the United Nations, but to major organizations, diplomats and high-ranking UN officers, and to young adults.
+They’ve been heard in large public forums and universities.

 Along with Richard and Joan’s return to the working world next year, Richard says, the couple plan to rent out their three beautiful villas to people who not only would like to spend time on an idyllic Greek island but want to be part of the project of helping the cats of Syros.